Supported browsers for displaying the Portal

 - Users with the Operator profile can only view the reports they created in the Manage Reports section of the Reports page.
 These users will not be able to view reports created by any other user in their account.

 - The Operations dashboard may automatically log you out after more than 24 hours of continuous use, even if the dashboard is automatically refreshed.

 - The Health Map in the Performance dashboard displays the status of Last Mile only by country.

-- If you are viewing the Dynatrace Portal using a 64-bit version of Internet Explorer and you select to open a PDF file, Adobe Acrobat opens the PDF file in a new window instead of the preview window within the Portal interface.
+- If you are viewing the Synthetic Classic Portal using a 64-bit version of Internet Explorer and you select to open a PDF file, Adobe Acrobat opens the PDF file in a new window instead of the preview window within the Portal interface.
 This is a known issue with 64-bit versions of Internet Explorer.
 It occurs because ActiveX control that enables Acrobat to open PDF files within the Internet Explorer interface is 32-bit; the 64-bit version of Internet Explorer does not support 32-bit ActiveX controls.

 Browser Agent known issues